 - Have not had a lease, ownership interest, or occupancy agreement in permanent housing during the 60 days prior to the homeless assistance application;

 - Have experienced persistent instability as measured by two moves or more during the preceding 60 days; and

 - Can be expected to continue in such status for an extended period of time due to special needs or barriers

 Fleeing/Attempting to Flee Domestic Violence – Any individual or family who:

 - Is fleeing, or is attempting to flee, domestic violence;

 - Lacks the resource or support networks to obtain other permanent housing.

-According to HUD’s most recent Annual Homeless Assessment Report (2010), there are 649,879 people experiencing homelessness on any given night in the United States.
+According to the most recent Annual Homeless Assessment Report from the U.S. Department of Housing and Urban Development (HUD), there are more than 578,000 people experiencing homelessness on any given night in this country.